-This layer also deals with the physical connection to the network and with transmission and reception of signals.
-This layer also defines electrical and physical details represented as 0 or a 1.
-It’s also decided when the data transmitted or not and how the data would be synchronized.
-The process that data travel from a source node to a destination node is following:
+This layer also deals with the physical connection to the network and with the transmission and reception of signals.
+This layer also defines electrical and physical details represented as 0 or 1.
+It’s also decided when the data is transmitted or not and how the data will be synchronized.
+The process by which data travels from a source node to a destination node is following:

-- The user data segmented by the transport layer placed into packets by the network layer and further encapsulated into frames by the data link layer.
-Data link layer sent these frames to the physical layer.
+- The user data is segmented by the transport layer placed into packets by the network layer and further encapsulated into frames by the data link layer.
+The data link layer sent these frames to the physical layer.

 - It encodes the frames and creates the electrical, optical; or radio wave signals that represent the bits(0 and 1) in each frame.

-- These signals then transmitted to the media.
+- These signals are then transmitted to the media.

 - The destination node physical layer retrieves these signals from the media; restores them to their bit representations, and passes the bits up to the data link layer as a complete frame.